crschmidt/bluebikes/README.md

 ##  Setup

+Setup:

    $ virtualenv env
    $ source env/bin/active
    $ pip install -r requirements.txt
    $ ./setup.sh
    $ python gen_activepoints.py

 This will produce a .csv file with two days of trip data interpolated at 2 minute intervals.
 This data can then be loaded into qgis.